PronovixOutlearn/outlearn-d8coder/modules/applying.md

 ## Creating Custom Forms in Drupal 8

+This is the "Hello other side of the World" example.

 <!-- @link, "url" : "http://www.trellon.com/content/blog/how-create-custom-form-in-drupal-8", "text" : "I have created my first Drupal 8 form", "title" : "Creating Custom Forms in Drupal 8", "description" : "A gentle introduction to creating forms in Drupal 8, highlighting the differences and similarities to how you would do this in previous versions of the platform" -->

 ## A Look Inside Drupal 8's Block Plugin API

+Any and all pages on a Drupal 8 site are built with blocks.
+Yes, the main page content is a block, too.

 <!-- @link, "url" : "https://drupalize.me/blog/201404/look-inside-drupal-8s-block-plugin-api", "text" : "I have learned how easy is creating a custom block", "title" : "A Look Inside Drupal 8's Block Plugin API", "description" : "This blog post takes a look at how a module developer might create custom blocks in Drupal 8" -->